Being a gamesmaster is great, but I also enjoy a good story. Here are some of my favorite characters I have played in other GM's games.

 Tsabaghar Mizzristyn was born in 466 CY, in the Ghetto of Chattel in Erelhei-Cinlu, the capital city of the Drow Underdrak in the realm of Greyhawk.
 He was the youngest child of Tathdorl Mizzristyn, a former elite Drow warrior turned merchant, and Triel Zauvavar, a homemaker.
 As with his older brother and sister, Elkrar and Malafae, his upbringing was far from idyllic.
 Tsabaghar’s father was an alcoholic who left the family when his son was just seven years old, forcing his mother to raise him and his siblings alone while working a servant on an estate of House Kilsek.
 Despite these difficulties, Tsabaghar found solace in reading from an early age, and spending time at the library was one of his first passions.
 He was a natural academic and often felt disinterested in non-conventional activities, staying home while Elkrar found a path which led him toward the Drow military of House Kilsek and Malafae becoming an acolyte for Lolth.
 Although poor by other Drow standards, Tsabaghar attended Erelhei-Cinlu Academy, where he exceled in his studies, and discovering a strong affinity for magic, though this interest was initially centered the spells of legend which he read about during his younger years.
 By his adolescent years, Tsabaghar had begun to gravitate toward the true weave of magic and worked as personal servant for Ryldiirn Kenmtor of House Kilsek.
 Encouraged by his passion for magic, Tsabaghar decided to pursue wizardry as a career, apprenticing for Kenmtor, even as his siblings started their own lives, and their mother fell away from the cult of Lolth, by following other gods.
 In 576 CY, the Priestess War ravaged the Underdark.
 House Kilsek was the second-most of the noble houses, and war erupted between themselves and Erelhei-Cinlu’s first house, Eilservs.
 The conflict worsened when the remaining Erelhei-Cinlu houses were forced to pick sides, and the escalating conflict erupted into a Drow civil war for several years.
 In the end, House Eilservs triumphed, destroying many of the estates of House Kilsek leading to the death of Kenmtor and Tsabaghar’s mother.
 The remnants of House Kilsek were disbanded, and any survivors were exiled from the Vault of the Drow.
 Losing track of his siblings, whether they were alive or dead, Tsabaghar was one of the few members of House Kilsek who was not hunted down as he fled the Underdark, as he was saved from certain death by his current master, Azeroth Thunderhand.

 Tetsuo Akane was born in 1219 A.D. to Mitsuo and Mami Akane in the village of Morinomura, the youngest child and only boy out of four sisters.
 An accomplished swordsman as a young man, Mitsuo embraced the path of the samurai in feudal Japan during the Kamakura shogunate.
-In 1221 A.D., former emperor Go-Toba chose to stage a rebellion to reclaim the throne and overthrow the shogunate which Mitsuo and his older brother Masaru, also a samurai of renown, supported.
+In 1221 A.D., former emperor Go-Toba chose to stage a rebellion to reclaim the thron7e and overthrow the shogunate which Mitsuo and his older brother Masaru, also a samurai of renown, supported.
 When Go-Toba’s rebellion failed, he was exiled to the Oki Islands to live out the remainder of his years.
 The Oki Islands functioned as a traditional place of exile for nobles who came into conflict with the imperial court.
 The islands’ temperate climate and plentiful resources allowed exiled nobles to reside with a comfortable lifestyle during their banishment.
 Both Mitsuo and Masaru were assigned at various times over the next ten years as honor guards to the former emperor as he lived in peace writing poetry and embracing sword making.
 Leading up to the uprising, Go-Toba invited some of the best swordsmiths in the land to the imperial palace to craft swords with him.
 Using the talents learned from these smiths, Go-Toba continued to craft weapons in peace on the Oki Islands, creating Swiftsteel and Razorsword.
 Staying true to the code of the samurai and accepting their positions with dignity, Mitsuo and Masaru were a small group of samurai tasked with protecting the former emperor during his exile.
 Impressed with their exceptional duty that many samurai would consider beneath their station, Go-Toba bequeathed Swiftsteel to Mitsuo and Razorsword to Masura as parting gifts for their obligations of protections afforded to the former emperor.
 Returning to their homes in the village of Morinomura in western Kyushu, Mitsuo and Masaru lived a simple life as representatives of the shogunate while raising their families.
 While Masura’s wife never bore him a son, Mitsuo elected for Tetsuo to take the path of the samurai ensuring a formal education as well as training in martial arts, horseback riding, archery and sword use.
 However, life changed in 1232 A.D., when the village awoke to an unnatural darkness that covered the land.
 With a bright flash, the darkness lifted, and the villagers found themselves in a different environment, no longer in Japan.
 It wasn’t until later after the village suffered many casualties from starvation, plague and monsters did the small population come to understand they had been transported to the Tortured Lands, a barren area in the northernmost Moonsea region in north Faerûn.
 Even when scouts did not return, the villagers continued to eek out a meager life attempting to maintain normalcy.
 Tetsuo grew in stature and embraced the samurai lifestyle becoming a powerful warrior in his own right.
 When Mitsuo died during a hill giant raid, Masaru continued Tetsuo’s training bequeathing Swiftsteel to his nephew.
 More and more casualties occurred until heroes from Hillsfar were able to make peace with the village and help its inhabitants emigrate to other areas of the Sword Coast, where the common language of Japanese was supplanted by the languages of Faerûn races.
 With his family members and others perishing from village raiders or strange unexplainable diseases, Tetsuo, Masaru, Mami, and Tetsuo’s remaining sisters, Kaori and Hiromi, were the last of the residents of Morinomura to relocate to a settlement outside of Hillsfar.
 Having sustained wounds weeks earlier, Masaru did not survive the move and bequeathed Razorsword to Tetsuo as the older warrior had no offspring to hand the weapon down to.
 Promising his family an answer to why Morinomura had been transported to Faerûn, Tetsuo left his loved ones in the care of a local dignitary and traveled to Baldur’s Gate to find answers and a possibility of a way to return to Japan.
 While traveling from Baldur’s Gate to Waterdeep via ship, Tetsuo and several other adventurers were magically transported to a Japan not completely different from his own.

 Born in Addington County, Canada, in 1849, Max Anthony Bowers emigrated to the United States, with his family as a child, at the outset of the California Gold Rush, where his parents joined the frenzied migration west in pursuit of fortune.
 One of seven children born to Allan and Georgia Bowers, the family eked out a meager existence west of Sacramento as Max’s parents, whose respective professions were carpenter and homemaker, founded limited success in finding the gold that much of the country craved.
 After months of failed panning, the Bowers gave relented on their dreams of gold, moving closer to Sacramento for several years, and later to Wyoming.
 Much like his parents, Max did not receive any formal schooling at a young age, and his experiences in the classroom were fraught with discipline issues, whether in Sacrament or Cheyenne.
 Frustrated with an ill-perceived future, Bowers left his home at an early age, looking to strike out on his own.
 Failing to succeed at any of his ventures, he turned to crime.
 Even with his tumultuous upbringing and penchant for distrusting authority, he became an accomplished gunslinger, but he never chose to draw down on an unarmed foe, nor killing for pleasure or harming innocents.
 Bowers' career as a stagecoach robber began in 1877.
 Unlike typical outlaws, Bowers cultivated a reputation for politeness, and charm.
 Dressed in a long duster coat, with a fake beard, he staged at least 5 successful robberies between 1877 and 1880, primarily targeting Butterfield Overland stagecoaches across the southwest United States along with Drake Crutchfield, Duke Fordham, and Eric Bilas.
 Realizing a life of crime was not a long-term solution and that the law would eventually catch up with him, Bowers broke with his gang, split the money from his last robbery, and turned himself into Sheriff Charles A. Shibell of Pima County in Tucson.
 During his interrogation and trial, Bowers maintained his calm demeanor, readily admitting to his robberies but refusing to implicate anyone else.
 He was sentenced by Judge Wells W. Spicer to five years at the Yuma Territorial Prison but only served seven months because of good behavior and the need for space for the prison’s notorious overcrowding issues.
 While incarcerated, he heard many stories about the Weird West, and when he was freed, he moved to Texas to parlay his gunfighting skills at the growing town of Boot Bottom.